sanderslab/magellanmapper/README.md

 - Mayavi and TraitsUI stack for GUI and 3D visualization; note that Mayavi currently requires a graphical environment to install
 - Scikit-Image for image processing

-On occasion, dependencies with required updates that have not been released will be downloaded as shallow Git clones into the parent folder of Clrbrain (ie alongside rather than inside Clrbrain) and pip installed.
+On occasion, Python dependencies with required updates that have not been released will be downloaded as shallow Git clones into the parent folder of Clrbrain (ie alongside rather than inside Clrbrain) and pip installed.

 To install/run without a GUI, run a lightweight setup, `./setup_env.sh -l` ("L" arg), which avoids the Mayavi stack.

+### Additional Build Dependencies

+- Java SDK, tested on v8, for importing image files from proprietary formats (eg .czi)
+- SimpleElastix, which can be built via the `build_se.sh` script, for registration tasks
+- GCC or related compilers, for compiling Mayavi and SimpleElastix
+- Git, for downloading unreleased dependencies as above

+### Tested Platforms

+Clrbrain has been tested to build and run on:

+- MacOS, tested on 10.11+
+- Linux, tested on RHEL 7.4+
+- Windows, via built-in Windows Subsystem for Linux (WSL) running Ubuntu 18.04 and an X Server

 ## Run Clrbrain
 Opening an image file typically involves importing it into a Numpy array format before loading it in the GUI and processing it headlessly.